JamesRamm/tucluster/README.rst

         retrieved from a successful task result (for output folders) or a model, which returns the input folder location as a fid.

+:``/users``:
+        - GET: Returns a list of all users that have been created.
+A user is represented by an email address.
+        - POST: Create a new user by submitting an email address.

 Licence
 --------